oracle/rwloadsim/BUILDING.md

  * Installing ctags and cscope is recommended if you want to work on the source
  * The Bourne Again Shell, /bin/bash
  * Installing gnuplot is highly recommended, although not required for compiling or running test suite
+ * On Solaris, you must have GNU utilities installed and they _must_ be before ordinary utilitiex in your PATH.
+Typically, this means your PATH should have /usr/gnu/bin among the first parts.

 ## Building rwloadsim